MikeSoughton/twitter-nlp/README.md

   ```
   Currently I am pushing to the branch dev but this could be any branch.

 Note that whilst I would always do the git add and git commit steps before pushing, I was investigating how to update your local branch with any changes made to the remote branch (the one on GitHub).
-The command for this is
+The command for this is (note that there are alternatives to this that I do not yet fully understand, see for example `git fetch` [https://www.atlassian.com/git/tutorials/syncing/git-fetch](https://www.atlassian.com/git/tutorials/syncing/git-fetch))
 ```
 git pull --rebase origin <branch name>
 ```
 where at the moment the branch name I used was dev.
 There should hopefully not be any issues with this step but if there are checkout [https://www.atlassian.com/git/tutorials/comparing-workflows](https://www.atlassian.com/git/tutorials/comparing-workflows).
 The funny thing that I noticed was that after doing this, when I tried adding and committing I was told 'nothing to commit, working tree clean' even though I had made changes locally.
 This *may* have been because I had previously added and committed changes, but I don't think I did so it's a bit odd.
 All I had to do was push with `git push orign <branch name>`.

+Okay; so when I came to add, commit and push new changes (without pulling again) I **did** have to add and commit before pushing, so maybe I had already done them before pulling.
+Or maybe pulling is just weird - this we can figure out in the future.

+So once we are up and running, the four commands that we would use are pull, add, commit and push.

+#### Merging
+This is a bit more advanced and is done when

+#### Undo commands

+For when you mistakenly add, commit or push and want to undo them:
+- How to undo git add:
+- How to undo git commit:
+- How to undo git push: